 In general, all fur coats were rare for men to wear.
 Only in the most extreme winter conditions were they common among those that could afford it, even fake furs.

 “College men, knowledge men

 Buy a coat and try it,

 It’s a wow, learn to do it right now!”

 (George Olsen and His Music.
 Listen here.)

 Hats with Coats

 The type of coat a man would buy had a lot to do with the hat he wore.
-Conservative men were enjoying the new fad for the rolled brim Derby hat (aka bowler hat) while wearing single-breasted, wide peak lapel coats.
+Conservative men were enjoying the new fad for the rolled brim Derby hat (AKA bowler hat) while wearing single-breasted, wide peak lapel coats.
 College men preferred the creased felt hat similar to a Homburg.
-Trilby or fedoras were worn with a double-breasted, slightly shorter, trench coat style.
+Trilbies or fedoras were worn with a double-breasted, slightly shorter, trench coat style.

 1920s Men’s Jackets